Murder of John Lennon: Mark David Chapman

 Mark David Chapman, a 25-year-old former security guard from Honolulu, Hawaii, with no prior criminal convictions, was a fan of the Beatles.
 J. D. Salinger's novel The Catcher in the Rye (1951) had taken on great personal significance for Chapman, to the extent that he wished to model his life after the novel's protagonist, Holden Caulfield.
 One of the novel's main themes is Caulfield's rage against adult hypocrisy and "phonies".
-Chapman claimed that he had been enraged by Lennon's infamous, much-publicized remark in 1966 that the Beatles were "more popular than Jesus", and by the lyrics of Lennon's songs "God" (in which Lennon states that he does not believe in the Beatles, God, or Jesus) and "Imagine", where Lennon states "imagine no possessions", despite having a lavish lifestyle (as depicted in Anthony Fawcett's 1976 book John Lennon: One Day at a Time).
+Chapman said that he had been enraged by Lennon's much-publicized remark in 1966 that the Beatles were "more popular than Jesus", and by the lyrics of Lennon's songs "God" (in which Lennon states that he does not believe in the Beatles, God, or Jesus) and "Imagine", where Lennon states "imagine no possessions", despite having a lavish lifestyle (as depicted in Anthony Fawcett's 1976 book John Lennon: One Day at a Time).
 Chapman concluded that the latter made Lennon a "phony".

 On 27 October 1980, Chapman purchased a five-shot revolver, manufactured by Charter Arms and chambered in .38 Special, in Honolulu.
 He flew to New York City two days later after contacting the Federal Aviation Administration to learn the best way to transport a revolver.
 Chapman learned that bullets could be damaged during air travel, so he did not bring ammunition on the flight.
-Chapman left New York on 12 or 13 November, then flew back on 6 December and checked into the Upper West Side YMCA for a night before moving to a Sheraton hotel in Midtown Manhattan.
+Chapman left New York on 12 or 13 November, then flew back on 6 December and checked into a YMCA on the Upper West Side for a night before moving to a Sheraton hotel in Midtown Manhattan.